JOURNAL POLICIES

 AUTHORS’ RESPONSIBILITIES

 Authors warrant that their manuscript is their original work, that it has not been published before and is not under consideration for publication elsewhere.
 Parallel submission of the same manuscript to another journal constitutes misconduct and eliminates the manuscript from consideration by International Journal of Cognitive Research in Science, Engineering and Education (IJCRSEE).
+Also, one author cannot have two manuscript in the same issue.
 Please note that posting of preprints on preprint servers or repositories is not considered prior publication.
 Authors should disclose details of preprint posting upon submission of the manuscript.
 This must include a link to the location of the preprint.
 Should the submission be published, the authors are expected to update the information associated with the preprint version on the preprint server/repository to show that a final version has been published in the journal, including the DOI linking directly to the publication.

 If a manuscript has previously been submitted elsewhere, authors should provide information about the previous reviewing process and its outcome.
 This provides an opportunity for authors to detail how subsequent revisions have taken into account previous reviews, and why certain reviewer comments were not taken into account.
 Information about the author's previous reviewing experience is to the author's advantage: it often helps the editors select more appropriate reviewers.